-Dave Lowry is a freelance writer who’s trained extensively in the Japanese and Okinawan arts.
+About the author: Dave Lowry is a freelance writer who’s trained extensively in the Japanese and Okinawan arts.
 He started writing the Karate Way column for Black Belt magazine in 1986.
-He is the author of Bokken: Art of the Japanese Sword among other books.